Daan-Haas/smartsheet/README.md

 The program will ask you to renew your API key once every week.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+### Considerations

+Some things worth noting when using this program:

+#### Cell permissions
+The `make_dropdown` function right now only fills the options and sets the column type.
+It does not change other settings of the column, these features could be added upon request.

+The same applies to the `compare_dict` function.
+In this case, the smartsheet option 'Restrict to list values only' option might cause trouble, when trying to write an option that is not in the list.

+#### Removing values
+The `make_dropdown` function makes a new options list anytime it is run, meaning if values are removed from the origin column, they will also be removed from the dropdown picklist.

+The `compare_dict` function appends new values to the cell. this means it **does not** have the ability to remove values from cells. this means that if you have a value that needs to be removed, it will need to be removed from **both** sheets.
+If there is need for a function that can remove values from a picklist cell, please open an issue of for the repo if you want to contribute.

 <!-- CONTRIBUTING -->